afd/real2float/README.md

 Note that error variables `eps0,...,eps5` have been freshly generated for each operation `*, +, -` used to define `f` and is absolutely bounded by `2^(-53)` (double precision).

-In the `Matlab/` directory, the script file `rigidbody1.m` details how to analyze the error `f - f_float` using sparse sums of squares and semidefinite programming.
+In the `Matlab/` directory, the script file `rigidbody1out.m` details how to analyze the error `f - f_float` using sparse sums of squares and semidefinite programming.
 Executing this script allows to generate certifates that the bound is less than `1e-12`.

-Further developments include automatic Matlab script generation.
+Further developments include automatic Matlab script generation and execution.

 Warning